Splashing23/vidchat/README.md

    npm install

 2. Provide an OpenAI API key.
-The launcher scripts look for `OPENAI_API_KEY` either in the environment or in a repository file named `.env.local` with a line like:
+The launcher scripts look for `OPENAI_API_KEY` either in the environment or in a repository file in the root folder named `.env.local` with a line like:

    OPENAI_API_KEY=sk-...